 Pesticide use can negatively impact the health of our community and environment.

 Using home and garden pesticides may not always be the best solution.
-Often times pesticides amplify lawn and garden problems and pose a risk to people, pets, wildlife and beneficial insects (like bees and ladybugs).
+Pesticides often amplify lawn and garden problems and pose a risk to people, pets, wildlife and beneficial insects (like bees and ladybugs).
 Rainfall and overwatering can cause excess pesticides and fertilizers from your lawn and garden to run off via storm drains into our creeks and lake, impacting the health and habitat of fish and aquatic organisms.

 The City is encouraging residents to use Healthy Yard practices to grow a healthy, natural lawn.